TimCross1994/Donut-World/README.md

-<h1 align="center"> Donut-World</h1>
+<h1 align="center"> Donut-World-app</h1>

-<p>This is an application where users can journal and share with other users the delcious donuts that they have eaten around the world.</p>
+<p>This application allows users to journal all of the delicious donuts that they have eaten all over the world.
+Each user has access to their own personal profile page where they can see all of the donuts that they have eaten. </p